openthc/bong/README.md

 1. Clone this Repository to somewhere clever `git clone $REPO /opt/openthc/bong`
 1. Update the Apache Config (use `etc/apache2-example.conf` as a template)
-1. Create the Base Database from `etc/00-schema.sql` and add the triggers.
+1. Create the Base Database from `etc/sql/*.sql` and add the triggers.
-1. Configure in `etc/config.php`
+1. Configure in `etc/config.php` from `etc/config-example.php`

 ## Connect